 North Lauderdale is a medium-sized city located in the state of Florida.
 With a population of 43,703 people and six constituent neighborhoods, North Lauderdale is the 72nd largest community in Florida.

-Unlike some cities, North Lauderdale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in North Lauderdale are a mix of both white- and blue-collar jobs.
+North Lauderdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Lauderdale is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in North Lauderdale who work in office and administrative support (16.02%), sales jobs (12.93%), and maintenance occupations (8.44%).
+There are especially a lot of people living in North Lauderdale who work in office and administrative support (14.89%), sales jobs (13.43%), and maintenance occupations (7.96%).

-The percentage of adults in North Lauderdale with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.53% of adults in North Lauderdale have a bachelor's degree or advanced degree.
+The citizens of North Lauderdale are slightly less educated than the national average of 21.84% for the average city or town: 14.10% of adults in North Lauderdale have a bachelor's degree or advanced degree

 The most common language spoken in North Lauderdale is English.
 Other important languages spoken here include Spanish and French Creole.